Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/cppcx/platform-collections-vectorviewiterator-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Element určeném aktuálním VectorViewIterator.
+Prvek určený aktuální VectorViewIterator.

-## <a name="operator-equality"></a>  VectorViewIterator::operator == – operátor
+## <a name="vectorviewiteratoroperator-operator"></a><a name="operator-equality"></a>VectorViewIterator::operator== Operátor

-Určuje, zda aktuální VectorViewIterator rovná zadané VectorViewIterator.
+Označuje, zda aktuální VectorViewIterator se rovná zadané MuVectorViewIterator.

 ### <a name="syntax"></a>Syntaxe